digital-asset/daml-finance/docs/generated/reference/patterns.rst

 Reference pattern
 -----------------

-The Reference pattern is used to leverage the functionalities of :ref:`Contract Keys <contractkeys>` when working with interfaces.
+The Reference pattern is used to leverage the functionalities of contract keys when working with interfaces.
 This is required as there is currently no built-in support at the language level for interface keys.

 We want for instance to use an
 :ref:`InstrumentKey <constr-daml-finance-interface-types-common-v3-types-instrumentkey-49116>` to